 Aside from his chemistry interests, Schwartz was an accomplished bridge player, and he loved his two cats Spooky and Saffy.
 He is survived by his sister Susan P. Schwartz of Pembroke Pines, FL and his brother Barry Schwartz and wife Sandy of Jefferson, NC, as well as by several nieces and nephews in North Carolina.

 A student scholarship in Schwartz' name is planned in the College of Science.
-The family requests that memorial gifts be made to the Martin Schwartz Chemistry Scholarship and sent to the College of Science, UNT, Hickory Hall, Denton, TX 76203.
+The family requests that memorial gifts be made to the UNT Foundation, attn: Martin Schwartz Chemistry Scholarship and sent to The University of North Texas, 801 N Texas Blvd, Denton TX 76201.